RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

-# Exercise3 - Pixelwise operations (WORK IN PROGRESS)
+# Exercise3 - Pixelwise operations

 In this exercise you will learn to perform pixelwise operations using Python.